CASE STUDY · LEADERSHIP

 The problem?
 Peloton's own filings, less than a year earlier, had sized its Total Addressable Market at just 14 million connected fitness products, with only 12 million in the U.S. The leap from 577,000 units sold to “a couple hundred million” wasn't ambition.
 It was fantasy.

-My daughter and i riding side by side in zwift in 2021.
-She was almost 5.
+The author and his daughter riding side by side in Zwift in 2021.

 At first, the surge felt intoxicating.
 Sales were up 66%.
 Subscriptions nearly doubled.

-Stores couldn’t keep toilet paper on the shelves in 2020.
-I don’t think Charmin was doubling down on advertising in that time period.
-I find it striking “there wasn’t one person in Peloton senior leadership that flinched.”
-If you find this on your team, assign a Devil’s Advocate to ensure you are looking at the idea from all sides.
+Stores couldn't keep toilet paper on the shelves in 2020.
+I don't think Charmin was doubling down on advertising in that time period.
+The line that should give every leader pause: “there wasn't one person in Peloton senior leadership that flinched.”
+If you find this on your team, assign a Devil's Advocate to ensure you are looking at the idea from all sides.

-Peloton then made another poor, much larger decision: go all-in on manufacturing.
+Peloton then made another decision — much larger and far poorer: go all-in on manufacturing.
 In just six months, they bet $820 million on expanding capacity:

 “A gigantic jigsaw puzzle, just moving things around to try to fit another bike in there.”